jethusankrishnathasan/Personal-Project-Superstore/README.md

 # Data Cleaning (Python/Pandas)
 The raw dataset contained misaligned rows and inconsistent formatting.

-Using the Pandas library, I loaded the file with, ensured it is cleaned and then exported columns within the clean CSV suitable for SQL import.
-This ensured the dataset was consistent, structured, and ready for analysis.
+The following steps ensured the dataset was cleaned and prepared for the next stages of analysis:

-1. Imported Pandas and mounted Google
-   Mounted Google Drive to access the dataset and loaded it into a Pandas DataFrame.
+1. Imported the Pandas library and mounted Google Drive to access the dataset before loading it into a Pandas DataFrame.

-2. Loaded the dataset
-   The raw CSV file was loaded using `latin1` encoding to avoid any decoding issues.
+2. The raw CSV file was loaded using `latin1` encoding to avoid any decoding issues.

-3. Check for duplicates
-   Duplicate rows were checked and confirmed to be zero.
+3. Duplicate rows were checked and confirmed to be zero.

-4. Convert date columns
-   The `Order Date` and `Ship Date` columns were converted to datetime formats so that date-based analysis will work correctly.
+4. The `Order Date` and `Ship Date` columns were converted to datetime formats so that date-based analysis will work correctly.

-5. Convert numeric columns
-   Columns such as `Sales`, `Quantity`, `Discount`, and `Profit` were converted to numeric types to ensure proper numeric values.
+6. Columns such as `Sales`, `Quantity`, `Discount`, and `Profit` were converted to numeric types to ensure proper numeric values.

-6. Export cleaned dataset
-   The cleaned data was saved into a new file under a new name.
+7. The cleaned data was saved into a new file under a new name.

 # SQL Analysis
   To prepare the dataset for analysis and visualisation, I followed a structured SQL workflow: